-Nazanin was taken to an undisclosed detention center in Kerman in southern Iran for interrogation and was held in solitary confinement for 45 days.
+Zaghari-Ratcliffe was taken to an undisclosed detention center in Kerman in southern Iran for interrogation and was held in solitary confinement for 45 days.
 Her family paid bail to keep her from being returned to solitary.
-On June 5, 2016, Nazanin was transferred from Kerman Prison to a ward in Iran’s notoriously brutal Evin Prison controlled by the intelligence organization of the Islamic Revolutionary Guard Corps (IRGC).
-While in Evin, Nazanin briefly shared a cell with Homa Hoodfar, a Canadian-Iranian professor who was arrested in June of 2016 and released on September 26, 2016.
+On June 5, 2016, Zaghari-Ratcliffe was transferred from Kerman Prison to a ward in Iran’s notoriously brutal Evin Prison controlled by the intelligence organization of the Islamic Revolutionary Guard Corps (IRGC).
+While in Evin, she briefly shared a cell with Homa Hoodfar, a Canadian-Iranian professor who was arrested in June of 2016 and released on September 26, 2016.

-Since her arrest, Nazanin has been denied the right to access a lawyer and is feared to have been coerced into making “confessions.”
+After her arrest, Zaghari-Ratcliffe was long denied the right to access a lawyer.
 She was allowed a meeting with her parents and daughter for the first time on May 11, 2016, in a hotel room in Kerman.
 The meeting, which lasted over two hours, took place in the presence of security agents.
 According to her husband, Richard, “When she met [her family] at that hotel, she wasn’t able to stand up she was so weak.
 She couldn’t walk without getting a blackout.
 She wasn’t able to pick up her baby, and our baby had to be put on her lap, she was so weak.”

-In October 2016, her husband Richard told Amnesty International that his wife’s health had sharply deteriorated and that she was even contemplating suicide.
+In October 2016, Zaghari-Ratcliffe’s husband, Richard, told Amnesty International that his wife’s health had sharply deteriorated and that she was even contemplating suicide.
 She was suffering from heart palpitations in addition to pain in her hands, arms, and shoulders, and blurred vision.
-On November 13, 2016, Nazanin began a hunger strike to express her despair over the prospect of never being released.
+On November 13, 2016, she began a hunger strike to express her despair over the prospect of never being released.